 - Description: When popular websites link to a third-party website, it improves SEO authority.
 The more high-ranking websites link to a website, the better it will perform in a search.
 You want and need many sites to link back to your site.

-- Client Action Plan: Indicate how many sites are currently linking to the client’s site.
-Also, include a plan for how to improve that number and get additional sites to link back to the client site.
+- Client Action Plan: Indicate how many sites link to the client’s site.
+Also, include a plan to improve that number and get additional sites to link to the client site.

-You can also create an SEO audit report to lay the foundation for trusting relationships with your clients.
+You can also create an SEO audit report to lay the foundation for trusting client relationships.
 The information shows clients you are using white-hat SEO tactics that aren’t about gaming Google.
-It outlines your strategic plan of action – and it educates clients, so they feel confident and comfortable while working with you.
+It outlines your strategic plan of action – and it educates clients so they feel confident and comfortable while working with you.